ruudvdent/WAM2layersPython/readme.txt

 Released under the GNU General Public License

+WAM-2layers v2.4.05 | 5-7-2016
+- solve bug in backward time tracking
+- fix the area size of the gridcells at 90deg latitude in getconstants

 WAM-2layers v2.4.04
 - added the backtracking scripts.
 - The way time-output is analysed may still contain some bugs compared to the Matlab version.
 Will be updated in future release